chen2hang/chen2hang.github.io/_pages/about.md

 # 🖊 Miscellaneous

-<span style="text-align:justify; display: inline-block;">I obtained a Master's degree in the department of [Statistics & Actuarial Science from the University of Hong Kong](https://saasweb.hku.hk/), where I gained a solid foundation in statistical theory and methodology.
+<span style="text-align:justify; display: inline-block;"><!-- Currently, I am pursuing the Ph.D. degree in the department of [electrical and electronic engineering](https://www.eee.hku.hk/) from [the University of Hong Kong (HKU)](https://www.hku.hk/), under the supervision of [Prof. Yik-Chung Wu](https://www.eee.hku.hk/~ycwu/) and [Prof. Ngai Wong](https://www.eee.hku.hk/~nwong/). -->I obtained a Master's degree in the department of [Statistics & Actuarial Science from HKU](https://saasweb.hku.hk/), where I gained a solid foundation in statistical theory and methodology.
 In addition, I have gained practical experience through internships at [Midea Group](https://www.midea.com/cn/Our-Businesses/Digital-Innovation) and [Tencent](https://www.tencent.com/zh-cn/index.html), where I worked on projects related to data development, data analysis, and business analytics.
 Before pursuing graduate studies, I completed my undergraduate education in Applied Statistics at [Northeastern University (Qinhuangdao)](https://stxy.neuq.edu.cn/), where I received rigorous training in mathematics, statistical theory and data analysis.</span>

 <span style="text-align:justify; display: inline-block;">I am always passionate about applying statistical and machine learning techniques to real-world problems and contributing to the advancement of artificial intelligence and statistics.
 I firmly believe that [hard work will always pay off](https://en.wikipedia.org/wiki/Achievement_ideology), and as long as we keep moving forward, we will eventually see the light at the end of the tunnel.</span>